 Following approval by Council, the stallion owner is required to have the Stallion Vetting Form completed by a Veterinary Surgeon.
 The veterinary fee is the responsibility of the stallion owner.

 All colts will be identified by microchip and DNA profiled (using existing original registration hair sample stored in the office).

 Owners are advised that a Veterinary Surgeon will not attempt to examine an unmanageable stallion.
 Unbroken colts should be halter trained and be used to lunging.

 If a licence is refused or revoked, the stallion owner is entitled to appeal.
 Any appeal shall be made to the Council, accompanied by the appeal fee, which will be returned if the appeal is successful.
-On appeal, an independent veterinary Surgeon, with or without one or two Officials of the Society, will be appointed to re-examine the stallion and/ or his progeny if relevant, and a report will be made to the Council.
+On appeal, an independent veterinary Surgeon, with or without one or two officials of the Society, will be appointed to re-examine the stallion and/or his progeny if relevant, and a report will be made to the Council.
 The decision of the Council following consideration of the appeal shall be final.

 Following licensing, all stallions are issued with a service book.
 Every service for the year must be recorded in the book, and the top copy of each service slip be given to the owner of the mare, as a requirement for registration of the resultant foal.
-Please record every mare that is serviced even if you believe not in foal as foals without recorded coverings are required to be parentage tested before registration at the Breeders' expense.
+Please record every mare that is serviced even if you believe it is not in foal as foals without recorded coverings are required to be parentage tested before registration at the Breeders' expense.

 The Service book must be returned to the Secretary by the 30th November each year.
-Failure to do so may lead to progeny being parentage tested at the Breeder's considerable expense.
+Failure to do so may lead to progeny being parentage tested at the Breeder's expense.